Andrew-Edelmann/Andrew-Edelmann/resume.md

 # **Andrew Edelmann**

 (437) 606-3657 • [andrew.edelmann@outlook.com](mailto:andrew.edelmann@outlook.com) • [linkedin.com/in/andrew-edelmann-5a64a1186](https://www.linkedin.com/in/andrew-edelmann-5a64a1186/)
 Hi\!
-I am a student at UofT I’m looking for a job for the summer.
-I work best in environments with lots of feedback, and my ideal job emphasizes lots of communication with colleagues and clients.
-I thrive on and opportunities to problem solve, lead, and learn about Toronto’s communities and businesses.
+I am a student at UofT, and I’m looking for a job in Downtown Toronto from June to September.
+I work best in environments with lots of feedback, and my ideal job emphasizes lots of communication with colleagues and with clients.
+I thrive on opportunities to problem solve, lead, and learn about Toronto’s communities and businesses.
 I aim to work full time from June until September, and will consider continuing part-time afterwards.
 As you can see below, I have experience with teaching, customer service and urban-agriculture experience.
-If you or someone you know is hiring this summer, please feel free to contact me.
+If you or someone you know is hiring this summer, please free to reach out by phone, text or email.

 # EDUCATION